canonical/cloud-init/packages/README.md

 is tightly couple to OS implementation details, as for example, the init units' definitions, see [systemd/](systemd/) and [sysvinit/](sysvinit/).

-For users interested into trying out cloud-init, a pre-built image is the easiest option.
+For users interested in trying out cloud-init, a pre-built image is the easiest option.

 For users interested in packaging cloud-init, see the reference implementations under this folder and official packages in the following section.